fossabot/goconstruct/README.md

 ## TODOs

-- Handle `goconstruct` with missing subcommands.
+1. Handle `goconstruct` with missing subcommands.
-- GitHub Action for CI (build and test).
+1. GitHub Action for CI (build and test).
+1. Simplify each template so that they are more composable and align with the Unix philosophy of doing one thing.
-- Backport changes to goconstruct to the template files.
+1. Backport changes to goconstruct to the template files.
-- Render templated filenames.
+1. Render templated filenames.
-- Configurable template delimeters.
+1. Configurable template delimeters.
-- Move templates to a separate GitHub repository.
+1. Move templates to a separate GitHub repository.
-- Generate README usage section via Make target or something.
+1. Generate README usage section via Make target or something.